Robben Ford

 Robben Lee Ford (born December 16, 1951) is an American blues, jazz, and rock guitarist.
 He was a member of the L.A.
-Express and Yellowjackets and has collaborated with Miles Davis, Joni Mitchell, George Harrison, Larry Carlton, Rick Springfield, Little Feat and Kiss.
+Express and Yellowjackets and has collaborated with Miles Davis, Joni Mitchell, George Harrison, Larry Carlton, Rick Springfield, Little Feat, Jimmy Witherspoon, and Kiss.
 He was named one of the "100 Greatest Guitarists of the 20th Century" by Musician magazine.

 Early life

-Robben Ford was born in Woodlake, California, United States, and raised in Ukiah, California.
+Robben Ford was born in Woodlake, California, and raised in Ukiah, California.
 He began playing the saxophone at age 10 and the guitar at age 14.
 Robben and two of his brothers (Patrick and Mark) created the Charles Ford Blues Band in honor of and named after their father.
 A fourth brother died in the Vietnam conflict.